sashapodgoreanu/curriculum/index.md

 `2019 - present`
 __Team Lead at [XCally - Ingo Group](https://www.xenialab.com/), Turin (Italy).__ <br>
-Leading the development of new features for a product, a cloud-based contact center solution.
+Leading the development of new features for a product, a cloud-based and on-premise contact center solution.
 Responsible for the design of the solution architecture, the setup of the development processes, the recruitment of the development team.

 ## Education